Stationary solutions in the small-$c$ expansion of GR: Weak-field stationary branch

 \section{Weak-field stationary branch}

-As we already stated, there is another regime, called the weak-field regime.
-This regime starts from the flat solution \eqref{flat_sol} or from the C-metric solution \eqref{cmetric_sol} with the seed mass parameter set to \(m=0\)\,.
-The leading geometry is therefore trivial, and the nontrivial structure only appears through the subleading fields in the small-\(c\) expansion.
+A second regime is the weak-field regime.
+This regime starts from the flat solution \eqref{flat_sol} or from the mass-independent leading C-metric background obtained under the weak scaling.
+The leading geometry is therefore flat, in inertial or accelerated coordinates, and the nontrivial structure appears only through the subleading fields in the small-\(c\) expansion.
+More precisely, the relativistic parameters scale as \(m\to c^2m\) and \(J\to c^4J\).
+Thus, the mass contribution drops out of the leading background without imposing \(m=0\); in the accelerated rotating branch, this is taken to be nonzero so that \(J/m\) is well defined.
 These fields encode the first gravitational corrections around the background and allow us to describe stationary effects such as rotation, acceleration, and quadrupole deformations in a controlled way.
-In particular, this branch is the natural sector in which the weak gravitational potential is visible most directly, making contact with the structure familiar from weak-field and non-relativistic expansions.
+In particular, this branch is the natural sector in which the weak gravitational potential is visible most directly, making contact with structures familiar from weak-field and nonrelativistic expansions.